 To ensure that the integrity and effectiveness of these measures is maintained into the future, the site may require an On-going Site Management Plan (OSMP) which should be submitted to the Council.

 The On-going Site Management Plan should include provisions for transferring responsibility for the maintenance of the clean-up strategy following change in ownership.

 The Council recognises that the investigation, risk assessment, remediation and management of land contamination is a complex and expensive process and may not be appropriate for small-scale developments.

 For the Local Planning Authority is able to be satisfied that the land is “suitable for use” the Council provides a “Screening Assessment Tool” to be used for small-scale development projects for example, construction of a new house in an existing garden area.

 The screening assessment may also be appropriate to use for prior approval planning applications.

 The use of the “Screening Assessment Tool” needs to be agreed with Environmental Health and should not be used if you are developing larger housing developments, allotments, schools, nurseries, children’s play areas, playing fields, or if there has been a past industrial use on or adjacent to the land.

-If you are applying for planning permission and it is appropriate to complete the Screening Assessment Form or if you have submitted a planning application and been requested by Environmental Health to complete the Screening Assessment Form please complete the attached form [word document]
+If you are applying for planning permission and it is appropriate to complete the Screening Assessment Form or if you have submitted a planning application and been requested by Environmental Health to complete the Screening Assessment Form please complete the Screening Assessment form [word document].

-Further details on completing the form can be found in appendix 2 of the YAHPAC 2016 guidance or by contacting the contaminated land officer.
+Further details on completing the form can be found in appendix 2 of the YALPAG Version 10.3 - April 2019 guidance or by contacting the contaminated land officer.